lessandroml/VolvoVehicles/README.md

 # Usage guide manual

-This application operates over these two entities: Trucks and Truck Models
+This application operates over these two entities: Truck Models and Trucks.
+The relation between each is 1.N respectively.

+## Truck operations

+- List all trucks
+- Create a new truck
+- Edit a truck
+- Delete a truck

+## Truck model operations

+- List all truck models
+- Create a new truck model
+- Edit a truck model
+- Delete a truck model (deletes trucks on cascade)

+## Truck form fieds

+- Manufacturing year (accept only the current year)
+- Model year (accept only the current or the next year)
+- Truck model (accept only FH ou FM prefixed models)

+## Truck model form fied

+- Truck Model name